fuse-open/docs/README.md

 This will build HTML pages based on documentation files, start a webserver at http://localhost:8080/, and finally open your default browser at this URL.

 This will also watch your source files and rebuild HTML pages automatically while you're making changes.
-Just save in your editor and refresh in your browser (give it a second or two). 🙂
+Just save in your editor and refresh in your browser (give it a second or three). 🙂

 Some system dependencies are required to process files.
 On macOS they can be installed by running the following command.